boyter/boyter.org/content/posts/2010-08-18-setting-git-follow-subversion-workflow.md

 url: /2010/08/setting-git-follow-subversion-workflow/

 ---
 Moving from Subversion SVN to GIT can be a little confusing at first.
-I think the biggest thing I noticed was that GIT doesn&#8217;t have a specific work-flow; you have to pick your own.
+I think the biggest thing I noticed was that GIT doesn't have a specific work-flow; you have to pick your own.
 Personally I wanted to stick to my Subversion like work-flow with a central server which all my machines would pull and push too.
 Since it took a while to set up I thought I would throw up a blog post on how to do it.

 First on your server or wherever you are going to host your repository you need to create a bare repository.
 I created a new user on my server called repo which holds all of my repositories.
 I then created a directory which would hold my repository.
 This is similar to naming your repository in subversion.